-We know that this summer 2020 is a little different than may have been expected a few months ago, but that doesn't mean that visiting Italy's spectacular coastline this summer isn't an option.
+The Coronavirus pandemic continues to dominate everyday life.
+But the progress of the vaccination campaigns gives hope that travelling might be possible again in summer, so that we can slowly dream of a holiday in Italy again.
 With more than 4,500 miles or 7,600km of coastline to take advantage of, there is more than enough room for social distancing while enjoying the crystalline waters of the Italian seas lap against dreamy paradises worthy of a postcard.

-From Liguria to Sicily, we have selected for you some of the most beautiful coastal towns in Italy for a holiday this summer 2020.
-With less tourists travelling this year due to the coronavirus, take this opportunity to enjoy a quiet stroll along the water's edge, enjoying the sunshine and admiring the architectural beauty and history of these charming places, all while staying in the perfect holiday home.
+From Liguria to Sicily, we have selected for you some of the most beautiful coastal towns in Italy for a holiday this year 2021.
+Take this opportunity to enjoy a quiet stroll along the water's edge, enjoying the sunshine and admiring the architectural beauty and history of these charming places, all while staying in the perfect holiday home.

 Sciacca: a natural spa in ancient surroundings

 In the Italian province of Agrigento you will find Sciacca, a maritime town with thousands of years of history.
 Entering through one of the four gates of the city, you will immediately be sent to another world with beautiful city walls, winding alleys, monuments and buildings all hinting to the city's incredible past.

 Throughout the centuries, Sciacca has experienced moments of great prestige, thanks to its thermal baths, which have made it famous since ancient times.
 From the slopes of Mount Kronio with its hot springs that are still a strong tourist attraction in this area today.

 While in Sciacca, you can’t miss the Castello Incantato and the Castello delle Luna, the stuccoes and frescoes of the Church of Santa Margherita, the Basilica Maria Santissima del Soccorso and the Palazzo Arone Valentino, all framed by the stunning blue of the sea shining on the horizon.